 Usually the location of the slow drain indicates the approximate location of the clog – for example of the top floor drains are clogged, and the ground floor drains are fine, then the problem is somewhere in the plumbing in between.
 If the water backs up in a laundry tub, it can be a bit more complicated, because the problem could be between the tub and the floor drain or between the city sewer and your home.
 It is why a basement bathroom is so likely to have a drain backup.

 Unfortunately we don’t always get a warning before the problem occurs.
 The exception is occasionally in the basement floor drain – sometimes you can see a stain or a water mark around it or near it that may indicate that there has been a small issue that can turn into a larger issue if left unattended.

 How to Prevent A Clogged Drain

 Most drain clogs are preventable and build slowly over time.
 Follow these guidelines and you’ll get the best possible use out of your home’s plumbing:

 - Avoid putting any oils down the drain after cooking.
 This includes liquid oils like olive or corn oil, as well as the fats that are solid at room temperature like butter or bacon grease.

 - Wipe dishes down over your compost or garbage bin before washing.
 This will prevent small scraps and food residue from going down the drain and possibly contributing to buildup that can become a clog.

-- Use a hair trap in your shower or bathtub.
+- Use a hair trap to unclog your shower or bathtub.
 It’s not just for people with long hair – any hair can become trapped and provide a foothold for soap scum and other residue to start building up.
 Some people mistakenly think that hair traps cause slow drains because they reduce the opening for water to flow through, and do their job of catching hair.
 To maximize water flow with a hair trap, simply clean it out after every bath or shower, and keep in mind that hair traps will prevent a lot of headaches in the future.